 It is one of the topmost traditional Korean dishes that you must not miss out on when in Korea.
 Sweet potatoes heated under coal with some Kimchi on top is just the right combination for you to taste a bit of country Korea.

-Sweet potatoes with a bit of smokey taste are something that we all want to grab a bite of in the middle of some quickly falling temperature.
+Sweet potatoes with a smokey taste are something we all want to grab a bite of in the middle of some quickly falling temperature.

 #8 Winter Kimchi

-Korea is the place to grab a bite of Winter Kimchi.
-It is the right mix of leafy greens, oceans, and fruity flavors, and all of these can be found together only in Korea and that too in winters.
+Korea is the place to grab a bite of Winter Kimchi, also known as kimjang.
+It is the right mix of leafy greens, oceans, and fruity flavors, and all of these can be found together only in Korea and that too in winter.

 #9 Dolsot bibimbap

 It is the winter version of Korea’s most famous delicacy, bibimbap.
 It is specifically heated and mixed up to serve the cooling temperature.
-A delicious egg fried rice with loads of healthy veggies and, of course, eggs is the right way to sum up this dish in simple words.
+To sum up this dish in simple words, a delicious egg-fried rice with loads of healthy veggies and eggs served in a hot stone bowl is the right way.

-To get the most authentic bibimbap in Korea, you can go to the many restaurants available all over that are famous for their bibimbap itself.
-It is one of the best staple Korean food without a flick of doubt.
+To get the most authentic bibimbap in Korea, you can go to the many restaurants that are famous for their bibimbap.
+It is one of the best staple food in Korea, without a doubt.